mkn8rn/SharpClaw/docs/Core-API-documentation.md

 ### PUT /channels/{channelId}/jobs/{jobId}/pause

 Pause a long-running job.
-For transcription jobs this stops the audio capture and inference loop so no further API calls (and therefore no token costs) are incurred while paused.
+The specific effect depends on the module that owns the action (e.g. stopping capture loops, suspending processing).
 The job can be resumed later.

 Only jobs with status `Executing` can be paused.